Retrieval augmentation of large language models for lay language generation: Results

+In acknowledgement of the limitations of our GPSS algorithm, where the background explanation doesn't always pair paragraphs with external content and the simplification subset doesn't always produce aligned pairs, we provide results from the `gold' annotated dataset.
+These are available in Appendix Figure~\ref{appfig:generation_quality_validate_rouge} and Appendix Figure~\ref{appfig:generation_quality_validate_bleu}.
+This `gold' background explanation subset features pairs in alignment with external content, while the `gold' simplification subset showcases aligned pairs.
+The results derived from these `gold' validated subsets are consistent with those from the test set, indicating that the observed patterns are not attributable to errors in algorithmic alignment.

-Overall, both biomedical domain pre-training and information retrieval are helpful for background explanation and sentence-level simplification.
-Furthermore, the information retrieval models using Wikipedia achieve the best performance.
-This indicates that general domain information is a good resource for background explanation.
+Overall, our results suggest that both biomedical domain pre-training and information retrieval are helpful for background explanation and sentence-level simplification.
+Furthermore, the information retrieval models based on BART using Wikipedia produced text that was most similar to human-authored lay language.
+This indicates that general domain information written for a broader audience (e.g., Wikipedia) is a good resource for background explanation generation using BART.